Pattern Cutting and Basic Sewing

 The training is designed to build your skills to last a lifetime

 Learn pattern cutting to create 3D shapes from 2D patterns and basic sewing.
 You will learn how to use the essential tools of pattern cutting with digital block patterns to adapt bodices, sleeves, collars and skirts patterns.
-Drafting patterns in half scale and in full scale to your own size with regard to fit, proportion and balance.
+Drafting patterns in half scale and in full scale with regard to fit, proportion and balance.

 Module 2: Slashing and Pivoting Techniques